Joe W. & Dorothy Dorsett Brown Foundation

 - Brick-and-mortar facility construction

-- Fiscal intermediaries or re-granting organizations
+- Fiscal intermediaries or re-granting organisations

-- Advocacy-based or governmental lobbying programs
+- Advocacy-based or governmental lobbying programmes

 - For SupportSTEM: expenses that don't directly impact K-12 STEM education